NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 --------
 **Task**

-1. Type in `uname` in a terminal window on your computer
+1. type in `uname` in a terminal window on your computer
-2. Type in `uname` in a terminal window
+2. type in `uname` in a terminal window

 --------